ibm-cloud-docs/databases-for-redis/ts-common-errors.md

 {{site.data.keyword.databases-for-redis}} works with two members (master and replica) and three sentinels.
 The following reasons might be the cause of the `connection to master lost` message:

 a.
-Because of lower input/output operations per second (IOPS), master is busy and is not responding to sentinels, which returns this error message in LogDNA.
+Because of lower input/output operations per second (IOPS), master is busy and is not responding to sentinels, which returns this error message in platform logs.

 b.
 Because of network latency, sentinels are unable to communicate with master.